 The School of Liberal Studies offers a Bachelor of Arts in Interdisciplinary Social Sciences comprised of Anthropology/Sociology, History, and Psychology.
 While the focus of the degree is on the integration of these disciplines, it is possible to accumulate sufficient semester hours in any one of them to be eligible for admission to graduate school.
-Students take at least four courses in each discipline as well as three interdisciplinary seminars and an internship.
+Students take at least four courses in each discipline as well as four interdisciplinary seminars and an internship.

 Committed to the interconnectedness of disciplinary areas and methods; a global approach to the study of cultures and societies; conceptual, methodological and problem solving abilities; research skills; and adaptability, flexibility, and creativity, the faculty of the Social Sciences degree provide leadership and direction to students interested in a liberal education.